According to your sales reps, the pipeline is full of deals. You need to close a few of the late stage big ones to make your number this year.

 - Introduce the service or implementation team.
 Account management or customer service resources.
 Buyers know that reps are trying to make a commission check.
 Hearing a similar message from people responsible for ongoing execution is powerful.

-Click here to receive a copy of the Risk Assessment Tool shown below.
+Click here to download a copy of the Sales Risk Assessment Tool shown below.

 This tool helps you do the following: